sparkflows/sparkflows-docs/docs/rest-api/rest-api-curl/hdfs.rst

 Overview
 --------

-The HDFS REST API's, allow you to interact with the HDFS of the Hadoop Cluster Sparkflows is connected to.
+The HDFS REST APIs allow you to interact with the HDFS of the Hadoop Cluster Sparkflows is connected to.

-Below are the various HDFS API's available in Sparkflows
+Below are the various HDFS APIs available in Sparkflows.

-They should be executed after you have logged into Sparkflows
+They should be executed after you have logged into Sparkflows.

 Get List of Files in Directory
 ----------------

-Returns list of all the files on hdfs in the users home directory
+Returns list of all the files on HDFS in the users home directory.
 ::

   curl -X GET --header 'Accept: application/json' 'http://localhost:8080/api/v1/hdfs'

-Create HDFS directory
+Create HDFS Directory
 ---------------------

 ::

    curl -X POST --header 'Content-Type: application/json' --header 'Accept: text/plain' 'http://localhost:8080/api/v1/hdfs/dir/create'

-Get list of files in HDFS in the specified directory
+Get list of files in HDFS in the Specified Directory
 --------------------------------------------------------

-Returns list of files in HDFS in the specified directory(/user/sparkflows/)
+Returns list of files in HDFS in the Specified Directory(/user/sparkflows/)

 ::

    curl -X GET --header 'Accept: application/json' 'http://localhost:8080/api/v1/hdfs/dir/open?path=%2Fuser%2Fsparkflows%2F'

-Get list of all the files on hdfs in the users home directory in sorted order
+Get list of all the files on HDFS in the users home directory in sorted order
 ----------------------------------------------------------------------------------

 *sortPara: alphabetical